 "Hmm," I say, my eyebrow raising.

-Digging into the team's website, it seems that full worldwide mapping is still some way off.
+, it seems that full worldwide mapping is still some way off.
 First, they'll be working on "BRICK 1", a small-scale playable world chunk that will let the team introduce mechanics and test out their other ambitious features - including the "Reality System Sync" that pulls real-time, real-world weather and temperature data for use in the game.

 How are Pixyul planning to fund all this ambition?
 Crowdfunding.